 Table 9.
-Double diamond actions a nd approaches (Desian Council.
-2021).
-Tuble 5.
-Double urumoniu uctions u na approaches Design Council, -021).
+Double diamond actions and approaches (Design Council, 2021).

 The basic stages of the double diamond remain, although in the expanded context of systemic design they are renamed to cover a wider range of design conditions.
 These steps can be carried out linearly, but in practice design processes usually evolve both forward and by repeating previous steps, generating more knowledge and improving design solutions and interventions.